-Continuous red flashes indicate low battery.
+Continuous orange flashes indicate low battery.

-\ Bluetooth® will be turned off and it will not be possible to use wireless accessories.
+^{} Bluetooth® will be turned off and it will not be possible to use wireless accessories.
 Note: Batteries need to be replaced more often if you are streaming to your hearing aid.

-How to replace the battery (size 13)
+How to replace the battery